Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Prettyeyes from Seattle, WA

 Pleas do NOT do that!
 It causes bacteria to grow rapidly and can cause nasty eye infections.
-If you already have done so throw it away.

 Please don't!
 There is bacteria in water that reacts badly with mascara and could cause problems with your precious eyesight.
 I learned this years ago from my opthamologist.